Kat Bjelland: 2015–2020: Babes in Toyland reunion and breakup

 In 2014, Bjelland reunited with former bandmates Maureen Herman and Lori Barbero and began rehearsing to perform live shows.
 "People would show me on the Internet all these young fans who wanted to see us, and I felt kind of obligated to play", said Bjelland.
 "You see people with their moms and even grandmothers coming to the shows together.
 It's super cool.
 I'm just surprised at how much people still like it."

 In February 2015, the band played their first live show together in fourteen years in Joshua Tree, California, and performed additional shows on an international tour throughout 2015.
 Bjelland commented that she intended to write new material, but that it would be concerned with "less anger about people.
 Now it's about things that are going on in the world.
 I've got a whole plethora of songs ready to go."

-Babes in Toyland later broke up in 2020.
-They played their last show in 2017.
+Babes in Toyland later broke up in 2020, having played their last show in 2017.
+Bjelland subsequently retired from performing.